+The notice should:

-- publish a notice that: - o gives an overview of the content of the proposed plan - o states where you can see and read a copy of the plan - o specifies how you can make a submission on the plan and where to send your submissions - specifies the closing date and time for submissions - consider every submission received by the closing date and time for submissions.
+- outline the proposed plan - say where you can see and read a copy of the plan - say how you can make a submission on the plan and where to send your submissions - give the closing date and time for submissions.

-This notice must be published in the Gazette, or in a newspaper circulating in the local area, or a website.
+It must be published in the Gazette, or in a newspaper circulating in the local area, or a website.